elasticdog/elasticdog-com/content/Inbox.md

 ---

+- Mathematical perfection, attractiveness of symmetry, golden ratio, but not always a universal appeal, for instance, with piano tuning (see [jacob’s piano is out of tune](https://www.youtube.com/watch?v=xCUlippF2sg))

+- Piano tuning, asmr, and synergy of the strings

+- If it takes more time to sort a collection of items compared to the amount of time it takes to search through the whole thing, it's not worth doing, because that's not an optimization.
+My sock drawer made me think of the concept from Algorithms for Life book, but I need to look up exactly what it said again about the tradeoff.
+There was practical advice surrounding closet organization and has changed my habits to prefer LRU.

 - iconology, radiation symbol for warning, universal understanding, simplicity of language, space probes

 - anthropomorphism of ChatGPT, gender, politeness, actual effect on results